 Fossil fuel companies will not change because we ask them to change.
 They are in the business of making money by mining, developing, transporting and refining coal, oil and gas.
 These companies make extremely high profits at least partly because they are not required to pay for cleaning up their waste (pollution).
 Unless mandated by the federal government, which they would vigorously oppose, they will not change their business model because we ask them to.
 The moral authority of our denomination speaking at a stockholders meeting will not deter fossil fuel companies.
 What will deter them is government regulation brought about by public pressure and moral outrage.

-When the Committee on MRTI process of phased selective divestment, which includes shareholder activism was developed, our church leaders never contemplated using it to solve a problem as complex, harmful or large as climate change that involves hundreds of companies all over the world.
+When MRTI, the committee tasked with phased selective divestment--including shareholder activism--was developed, our church leaders never contemplated using it to solve a problem as complex, harmful or large as climate change that involves hundreds of companies all over the world.
 It was also not intended to deal with a problem with such urgency for resolution or such deadly consequences.
 The MRTI process is excellent at education over long periods of time, but not effective in convincing hundreds of companies to change their business models overnight.
 It is the wrong process for the problem of climate change.
-See our website: http://www.fossilfreepcusa.org/why-advocacy-isn-t-enough/ for more information on shareholder advocacy.

 9. What about the hard-working people who mine coal, drill oil and run fracking equipment for a living?
 How can I support this overture given the hardships it would cause them?